MaximeCordeil/ImAxes/README.md

   * **must be clean! if you have an empty line, or a line with incorrect data values, ImAxes is very likely to throw parsing exceptions**
   * **should not exceed 65,534 entries**

-Your dataset file should look like something like this:
+Your dataset file should look like this:

 ![snipetdata](https://user-images.githubusercontent.com/11532065/36827716-5ea25eb2-1d69-11e8-8da4-f073c88d3923.PNG)